 As you can see though, I am knit-picking.
 There really wasn't much to complain about as overall I was blown away by everything that I witnessed.
 Even the performance was really great on my rig (GTX 570, Quad-core PC with a measly 3gb of RAM).
 I experienced no crashes and very little, if any lag at all.
 There was no rubber-banding or anything of the sorts for me.
 Regarding my fps they fluctuated between 30-100 fps with the lowest I saw in an extremely populated area at a peak time dipping down to 15 fps.
 Overall the performance as a whole was really great.
 I intend boosting my RAM for launch as well so that may assist in tweaking it even a bit further during the most strenuous of times but that is yet to be seen.

 As promised, SWTOR has a stronger focus on storyline than previous MMO's and it was evident from the beginning.
 SWTOR features the classic Bioware choice system allowing you to guide your characters future by choices you make.
 I feel that they have executed this really well and I found myself actually reading and deciphering every word spoken to me because it wasn't simply a matter of just accepting quests and carrying out the tasks but rather it was fueled by important choices that directed my characters progression towards the Light Side or Dark Side.
 If you do not pay attention to what is said to you then you might make a wrong choice when selecting your response thus resulting in Dark or Light Side points.
 From what I understand these points will be used for items that require certain levels of these points.
 So if you want to be using a certain Light Side only device or weapon, etc. you will want to make Light Side choices as often as possible.
-Sometimes this can be tricky but with a basic understanding of the Jedi or Sith code you should fair well in making the correct choices.
+Sometimes this can be tricky but with a basic understanding of the Jedi or Sith code you should fair well in making the correct choices (they have since added which type of points you will be rewarded when making a choice).
 Admittedly I was caught off-guard at times thinking that I was making a Light Side choice which would actually accrue Dark Side points.
 Upon reflection after the fact the distribution in these scenarios always made sense.
 After this happened a few times I began reading even more in-depth and really digesting what was presented to me to make the right choices to gain the points that my particular character was after.
 My impression was that this meta-game is not only fun but an interesting change from previous MMO's.
 This style of gameplay further engages players into their storylines and provides a bit of a challenge within even the simple task of accepting quests and making choices through dialogue.
 I really think this system was implemented well and I commend Bioware for this innovative system.

 Coming into this beta I was certain that I had made my decision to roll with the Sith Empire at launch but mid-way through my opinions changed due to choices being made on the Dark Side.
 I was playing on a Sith Warrior and I was attempting to be as sinister as possible to accrue Dark Side points.
 As the story progressed I constantly found myself cringing at the decisions I was making to ensure that I could stay within character and rack up the Dark Side points.
 This storyline will certainly not disappoint those that want to roleplay the epitome of evil.
 Of course one could also gain Light Side points even when on a Sith Empire character by not being as dirty as the character that I was playing, but my goal with this character was to truly embody the next "Darth Vader" and with that, choices had to be made as harshly as possible.
 It was when I was faced with the choice of murdering a young child in front of his Father to turn the child to the Dark Side that I could no longer continue.
 Of course I killed the Father and told the child that it was for his own good and I received a nice chunk of Dark Side points for this cruel act but it just didn't feel right.
 I felt dirty.
 I felt evil.
 I felt like Darth Vader.
 This just goes to show that Bioware has really worked on these storylines.
 To feel emotions from my actions in a video game is rare.
 Yet this situation really hit the mark.
 At this time I decided that I could not carry on.
 Even though I tried my hardest to deviate and be as evil as I could it just didn't sit right with me.
 I knew right then that I would have to roll with the Republic faction aiming for the Light Side at launch.